 Joe: Welcome to the Being Found Show.
 We are here to make sense of the internet for your business.
-If your products and services aren’t online, someone else’s is, and customers are going to them.
-I’m going to do something called my 2 Minute Tip.
+If your products and services aren’t online, someone else has their products online, and customers are going to find them.
+I’m going to do something called my “2 Minute Tip.”
 I fully expect it to take 5-10 minutes, but it’s my show, and I can call it whatever I want.

 If I am looking for something, I don’t want to waste my time digging through products to see if it is what I want.
 I want to know what the product is before I read about it, so I don’t waste my time.
 Descriptive titles matter.

 If your title is too vague, you have an even less amount of time to make an impression when the consumer gets to your site.
 The consumer will bounce or leave the site if they have to wait too long for something to load or if what they are looking for is too hard to find.

 Chauncey: Part of the reason why that’s a problem is aggregating your product through your site.
 It’s easier for them to look at their products and look at their inventory and understand what that is but they’re not looking at it in a proactive sense.
 It’s not supposed to be easy for you; it’s supposed to be easy for your visitor.

 Joe: That goes back to the three rules of the being found guidelines.
 Rule #1: Meet your customer expectations.

 4 Tips on how to write catchy titles and headlines for products, web pages, and blogs.

 2. Know what you’re writing about and who you’re writing to